boykensoidong/Typing-Sounds/README.md

 <div align="center">

-### these following key will have effect sound while pressing:
+### these following keys will have effect sound while pressing:
 ```
 TAB🔉
 SPACE🔉